Easy Christmas Crafts: Five-Point Paper Cone Star

 Easy Christmas Crafts: Five-Point Paper Cone Star Materials and Tools:

-- Tissue paper, ribbon or other decoration for inside the cone
+Decorative item - tissue paper, ribbon or other for inside the cone

 The Steps for How to Make the Easy Christmas Crafts: Five-Point Paper Cone Star: